 Americans can travel to Pakistan as of October 5th, 2020.

-All passengers will have to bring a negative PCR test, taken no longer than 96 hours before arrival.
+All passengers will have to bring a negative PCR test, taken no longer than 72 hours before arrival, with another rapid test on arrival.

 Read more about Pakistan reopening for tourism

 Paraguay has reopened for American tourists as of December 2020.